CCrocilla/ultimate-connect-four/README.md

 #### No Design Framework has been used.

 - #### Random Module:
     - #### Random is a built-in module used to make random numbers.
-It has been used for the CPU to generate random value for the Connect 4  to allow Roboto making moves if no adjacent coins are available (early stage of the game).
+It has been used for the CPU to generate random values to allow Roboto making moves if no adjacent coins are available (early stage of the game).

 - #### Termcolor Module:
     - #### Termcolor has been used to colour the text in the terminal.